MichaelRCruz/silicon-beach/essays/the-breeze.md

 When

 The place where I apparently lived before the Howard Avenue, of my memories, is somewhere in the St. Francis area of Milwaukee near Morgan Triangle park.
 It had a Cousin's Subs located underneath.
 I can still see the look on his face when we pulled in to park the white van stocked with carpet.
-He smirked with the vibe he shook before turning off the vehicle and Ramona waited until the elevator to tell me we used to live here.
-Since I do not remember, I can only assume it was prior to all those memories of Howard Avenue.
+He smirked with the vibe he shook before turning off the vehicle and then waited until we took the elevator to tell me we used to live here with C-Money.
+Since I do not remember any of the patterns and because that one baby picture was taken in that bunk bed on Howard, then I would say I know a plenty.
+C-Money might have asked me to take that picture.
+She handed me a camera once, and with it, I waddled from the weight of the camera into my bedroom and took pictures of whenever the flash let me.

+Did you know they used to have these cartridges with a limited amount of flahes stored on them.
+That is what these camera seemed like.
+They were thin.
+You wound them.
+I don't know, film?
+The flash cartridges are strange.

 . . .